 Final land use and rehabilitation plans for the Mine Site are presented in Section 5.
-It is noted that the proposed final land uses will not interfere with the use of existing reserves within the Mine Site.

 2.4 Final Land Use and Mining Domains

 The Form and Way: Rehabilitation Management Plan for Large Mines (July 2021) guideline defines a domain as follows.